Proactive Foot Care, Any Time of Year

 1. Nerve Damage (Neuropathy)

 One of the first issues many of our diabetic patients notice—especially this time of year—is nerve damage in the feet.
 Neuropathy can cause tingling, numbness, burning sensations, or even a complete loss of feeling.
 Because these symptoms make it difficult to notice injuries, proper foot care becomes especially important.
+Stay on top of your foot health with preventative exams by The Kansas City Foot Specialists, schedule an appointment online!

 2. Poor Circulation

 For individuals with diabetes, something as simple as a blister, a patch of dry skin, or a small cut can quickly develop into a more serious problem if it’s not monitored closely.
 That’s why understanding the early signs of circulation problems in the feet is so important, especially during the holiday season.
+Call Kansas City Foot Specialists to learn more and schedule an appointment.

 The fall and holiday months bring extra activity—travel, shopping, family events, and colder weather—all of which can place added stress on your feet.
 Here are practical, podiatrist-recommended steps to help keep your feet healthy while still enjoying the season.

-1. Choose Footwear Wisely
+Choose Supportive, Well-Fitting Footwear

 Wear supportive, well-fitted shoes, especially if you’ll be standing or walking for long periods.
 Avoid breaking in brand-new shoes during travel or special events, as they can cause friction and lead to blisters or pressure sores.
+Custom orthotics by Kansas City Foot Specialists provide another layer of protection and support for your feet during long work days or physical activity.

-2. Keep Your Skin Moisturized
+Stay Hydrated and Keep Skin Moisturized

 Cold, dry weather increases the risk of cracked heels and irritated skin.
 Apply a doctor-approved moisturizer daily to prevent dryness—but avoid putting lotion between the toes, where excess moisture can cause infection.